-2.6 I am a health-related researcher with less than four years postdoctoral experience, can I apply?
+2.5 I am a health-related researcher with less than four years postdoctoral experience, can I apply?

-No, you must demonstrate at least four years of active research experience (excluding periods of research inactivity (eg statutory leave) and/or flexible work arrangements).
-The four years of active research experience does not need to be consecutive and, as such, can be a combination of FTEs (Full-time equivalent) and durations, all of which must add up to a minimum of 48 months at 1.0 FTE.
-You must have defended your PhD thesis in 2017 or before.
-If you defended your thesis in 2017 you must have taken up a Postdoctoral position by December 2017 and have no periods of research inactivity (career breaks/statutory leave etc) from that time.
+No, you must demonstrate at least four years of active research experience (excluding breaks from research (e.g. statutory leave) and/or flexible work arrangements).
+The four years of active research experience does not need to be consecutive and, as such, can be a combination of FTEs and durations, all of which must add up to a minimum of 48 months at 1.0 FTE.
+You must have defended your PhD thesis in 2019 or before.
+If you defended your thesis in 2019 you must have taken up a research position post PhD by December 2019 and have no breaks from research (career breaks/statutory leave etc) from that time.
+The minimum of 48 month active research experience post-PhD (or equivalent) must be acquired by the closing date, 9 November 2023.

-2.7 I am a health and care professional in practice can I apply?
+2.6 I am a health and care professional delivering patient or social care, can I apply?

 No, the EIA scheme now targets academic health researchers only.
-The Emerging Clinician Scientist Awards (ECSA) scheme mirrors the EIA and targets health and care practitioners involved in health research who are ready to transition towards research independence.
+The Emerging Clinician Scientist Awards (ECSA) scheme mirrors the EIA and targets researcher who are also involved in the delivery of health or social care and who are ready to transition towards research independence.
 Professionals in practice should apply to the ECSA scheme.
-Further details of the ECSA scheme can be found here: Emerging Clinician Scientist Awards (ECSA) 2020 (Next call due in 2022) (hrb.ie)
+Further details of the ECSA scheme can be found here: Emerging Clinician Scientist Awards (ECSA) 2024.

-2.8 I am a research assistant with a PhD; and I am on a contract of over two years in duration.
+2.7 I am a research assistant with a PhD; and I am on a contract of over two years in duration.
 Am I eligible to apply?

 Yes.
-Research Assistants on fixed term contracts are research based rather than academia based and, as such, are not subject to the two-year maximum contract rule applied to academics and research organisation staff members.
+Research Assistants on fixed term contracts are research based and, as such, are not subject to the two-year maximum contract rule applied to individuals with fixed terms academic position (e.g. lecturers) in academic or other research performing organisations.